2024 Election Dates

 Find your voting location at https://pollfinder.sos.state.mn.us.

-If you wish to vote in person on Tuesday, Nov.
-3, 2020 there are only a few things you need to know:
+If you wish to vote in person on Election Day there are a few things to know:

 - Polls are open from 7 a.m. to 8 p.m.